AFontaine79/stm-blinky/README.md

 **Note:** `build` is the ELF file although it is not named `build.elf`.

 ### Loading
 There is, as of yet, no proper install target.
+Instead, you will need to follow directions below depending on how your Nucleo board appears when connected to your computer.
+By default, Nucleo boards have a built-in ST-Link.
+The Nucleo should identify as an ST-Link when connected to your computer.
+However, the on-board ST-Link [can be converted to a J-Link](https://www.segger.com/products/debug-probes/j-link/models/other-j-links/st-link-on-board/), which allows for use of the capabilities of the J-Link.

+#### If your Nucleo shows up as ST-Link
+- If you do not have it already, download and install [STM32 Cube Programmer](https://www.st.com/en/development-tools/stm32cubeprog.html).
+- Run the build as described above.
+- Connect your Nucleo board.
+- Start STM32CubeProgrammer.
+- Click the green 'Connect' button in the upper right.
+Make sure the status above the 'Connect' button changes to Connected.
+If this fails, check that your board is enumerating correclty and/or check the drop-down selection to the left of the 'Connect' button.
+- After connecting, on the left-hand set of icons, select the one that looks like an arrow pointing down into a device.
+The title above the active area of the GUI should change to "Erasing & Programming".
+- For the file path, click 'Browse' and select the `Blinky.hex` file that is in the `build/Src` subfolder.
+The `build` folder appears after running the build.
+- Select 'Run after programming'.
+- Click 'Start Programming'.
+- Click the green 'Disconnect' button in the upper right.

+The board should now be blinking the LED once per second.

+#### If your Nucleo shows up as a J-Link
+- If you do not have them already, download and install the [SEGGER J-Link drivers](https://www.segger.com/downloads/jlink/).
+- Run the build as described above.
-Instead, issue `./flash-device.sh` from the root directory of the repo.
-You must have the [SEGGER J-Link drivers](https://www.segger.com/downloads/jlink/) installed to do this.
+- Run `./flash-device.sh` from the root directory of the repo.
 (On Windows, this can be done from Git Bash.)

-Alternatively, you can download [STM32 Cube Programmer](https://www.st.com/en/development-tools/stm32cubeprog.html) and use it to manually load `Blinky.hex` onto your Nucleo board.
+The board should now be blinking the LED once per second.

 ### Testing
 Not yet implemented